nboierzyc/nboierzyc.github.io/_pages/cv.md

 **Education:**

-- **Zhejiang University  **Electric and Computer Engineering.
-2021.9-
+- **Zhejiang University￿￿**Electric and Computer Engineering.￿￿2021.9-
 - **University of Illinois at Urbana-Champaign￿￿**Computer Engineering.￿￿2021.9 --

 **Research Experience:**

 **1. Research about week supervised motion detection￿￿Advisor: Prof Gaoang Wang**

-Using neural network method to detect and indentify motions with the learning data that’s not well labeled.
+Using neural network method to detect and identify motions with the learning data that’s not well labeled.

 2023\.3-